What exactly is the biopsychosocial model?

-The bio-psycho-social approach systematically considers biological, psychological, and social factors and their complex interactions in understanding health & illness.
+The BPS approach systematically considers biological, psychological, and social factors in an individual.
+Indeed, their complex interactions help in understanding pain.

-• Recognize that relationships between those 3 factors are central to providing health care
+• Recognize that relationships between those 3 factors are essential to the delivery of health care.

-• Elicit the patient’s history in the context of life circumstances
+• Also elicit the patient’s pain history in the context of life circumstances.

-• Decide which aspects of biological, psychological, and social domains are most important to understand and promoting the patient’s health
+• Decide which aspects of biological, psychological, & social factors are most important to understand and promoting the patient’s health.

 • Provide of course pain education to avoid negative belief about the current pain.